WebSocket API

 "auth_token": getCookie(`kinode-auth_${nodeId}`),

-"target_process": "my_package:my_package:template.os",
+"target_process": "my-package:my-package:template.os",

 "encrypted": false,